adel-mamin/amast/libs/fsm/README.rst

        return AM_FSM_HANDLED();
    }

-Then the transition to state *C* happens, which is then followed by a request to transition back to the previous state.
-Since the previous state is captured in **me->history** it can be achieved by doing this:
+Then the transition to the state *C* happens, which is then followed by a request to transition back to the previous state.
+Since the previous state is captured in **me->history** it can be done by doing this:

 .. code-block:: C

    static enum am_fsm_rc C(struct foo *me, const struct event *event) {
        switch (event->id) {
-       case FSM_EVT_FOO:
+       case FSM_EVT_E4:
            return AM_FSM_TRAN(me->history);
        ...
        }
        return AM_FSM_HANDLED();
    }

+As you can see the state *C* does not need to specify the previous state explicitly - it simply uses whatever state was previously stored in **me->history** as the target state of the transition.

-So, that is essentially all about it.
+So, this is essentially all about it.

 Another example of the usage of the transition to history technique can be seen in **tests/history.c** unit test.